Shopping online in Croatia: What are the taxes and customs fees

 Declaration process in other companies

 Other delivery companies submit an electronic declaration regardless of the value of the shipment.
-The process is initiated by the delivery company and it includes the costs of their services as well.
+The delivery company initiates the process, and it includes the costs of their services as well.

-To carry out this procedure, proof of the value of the goods is needed.
-This can be proved with an invoice, proof of payment, online order, or a print of the conclusion of the tender.
-The delivery company will ask you to deliver the documentation via email if needed.
+They need proof of the value of the goods.
+This can be an invoice, proof of payment, online order, or a print of the conclusion of the tender.
+They will ask you to deliver the documentation via email if needed.

 View DHL’s customs services and support here.